MauricioRobayo/API-Key-Proxy-Server/README.md

 - Wrong: `https://example.com/` ❌
 - Right: `https://example.com` ✔

 **proxies**: An array with the configuration options for each API service.
-The config file included provides configurations for `open weather`, `ipinfo`, and `github`.
+The config file included provides configurations for [Open Weather API](https://openweathermap.org/api), the [ipinfo API](https://ipinfo.io/), and the [GitHub API](https://developer.github.com/v3/).
 You can remove or add as many as you need:

 ```js
 [